 The following guidance outlines the structure and headings that should be provided in grantee final reports on projects to be submitted to AHRQ as part of the closeout of grant awards.

-The final report may be submitted as an electronic file attachment in Microsoft Word®, by Email to email@example.com.
+The final report must be submitted as an electronic file attachment in Microsoft Word, by email to firstname.lastname@example.org.
 A PDF file is not acceptable.
-Electronic versions of the final reports will be made available through the AHRQ Web site and the National Technical Information Service.
+Electronic versions of some final reports will be made available through the AHRQ Web site and/or the National Technical Information Service.

 Length of Report

 4–20 pages maximum, including a title page and abstract.

 Include the following: